 Preparing for Open Enrollment, Part I: Strategies and Resources for New Program Staff (September 13, 2022)

-This annual webinar is designed to introduce new RWHAP program staff (or staff with new roles) to the ACE TA Center and to provide an overview of health coverage and its importance for Ryan White HIV/AIDS Program (RWHAP) clients and people living with HIV.
+This webinar is designed to introduce new RWHAP program staff (or staff with new roles) to the ACE TA Center and to provide an overview of health coverage and its importance for Ryan White HIV/AIDS Program (RWHAP) clients and people living with HIV.

 Preparing for Open Enrollment, Part II: Policy Updates and Account Tune Ups (September 22, 2022)